tuplejump/calliope/start-with-sql.md

 ```

 And you can run any SQL query on this that Spark SQL can handle.
-The good part is as Calliope understands what queries C\* can and cannot handle it will rwrite the queries aand combine SparkSQL computation along to give the best shot at getting fast results.
-It will autmatically handle the utilization of Clustering Keys and Indexes in the queries, thus reducing the amount of data needed to be transferred from C\* to Spark.
+The good part is as Calliope understands what queries C\* can and cannot handle it will rwrite the queries and combine SparkSQL computation along to give the best shot at getting fast results.
+It will automatically handle the utilization of Clustering Keys and Indexes in the queries, thus reducing the amount of data needed to be transferred from C\* to Spark.

 ##Configuring CalliopeSQL